alttch/bma-info/eva-webengine-react/hooks.rst

 React hook, which contains historical state of EVA ICS item.
 The state is automatically updated in real time.

-The hook is used in Chart component.
+The hook is used in :doc:`components/linechart` component.
 It also can be used to output various analytics tables and custom charts.

 Parameters
 ----------